tomas-nobile/upload-object-presigned-url-serverless/README.md

 - **Status Codes**:
   - 200: URLs successfully generated
   - 400: Invalid request format or validation errors
   - 500: Internal server error

+### GetFileUrls

+The GetFileUrls Lambda generates presigned S3 URLs for file downloads:

+- **Functionality**: Creates presigned URLs for downloading existing S3 objects.
+- **Request Format**: An object with a `s3ObjectNames` property containing an array of S3 object names.
+- **S3 Object Verification**: Checks if each object exists in the bucket before generating a URL.
+- **URL Expiration**: 5 minutes (300 seconds)
+- **Response Format**: Returns an array of objects with:
+  - `s3ObjectName`: The original S3 object name
+  - `s3FetchUrl`: The presigned URL for downloading the file (or `null` if file doesn't exist)
+- **Endpoint**: POST /get-file-urls (protected by authorizer)
+- **Status Codes**:
+  - 200: URLs successfully generated (even if some objects don't exist)
+  - 400: Invalid request format
+  - 500: Internal server error

 ## Configuration